deekayen/aidstoscoutmastership/manuscript/appendix.md

 #### Smoking

-No smoking will be allowed in Camp, expect round the Camp-fire at night. *Scouting for Boys,* pp. 193, 194.
+No smoking will be allowed in Camp, except round the Camp-fire at night. *Scouting for Boys,* pp. 193, 194.

 #### Drinks